rafat/agents-arena/README.md

 4. Open AI GPT-4O-mini model to make decisions for AI agent based on its "DNA", its record, its opponents' record and some other battle data.
 5. Supabase and IPFS(Pinata) to store and cache some data that we don't want stored on the blockchain itself.

+The project is live at https://agents-arena.netlify.app/
+Requirements: Metamask with Flow Testnet.
+If the project is not loading for some reason make sure you have flow testnet on your metamask.

 ## Contracts

 1. Agents factory contract deployed on Flow Testnet at [0x8b0348a2EFA87dcBF2B5a179149E21708f62342f](https://evm-testnet.flowscan.io/address/0x8b0348a2EFA87dcBF2B5a179149E21708f62342f)